dr00b/testing_llm_in_delusion_recognition/README.md

 - [500 Response Error 2/16/2023](https://community.openai.com/t/continuous-gpt3-api-500-error-the-server-had-an-error-while-processing-your-request-sorry-about-that/42239/14)
 - [No text in response](https://community.openai.com/t/empty-text-in-the-response-from-the-api-after-few-calls/2067/11).
 I suspect this is due to predicting a stop sequence in the first character.
 In playground received: "The model predicted a completion that begins with a stop sequence, resulting in no output.
 Consider adjusting your prompt or stop sequences."

 # Bias in Data
 - Topic is affected by video content.
-People may have searched for the content, internalized vocabulary.
-Therefore not simulating someone who has yet to find helpful content.
+People may have searched for the content, found a useful video, and begun internalizing vocabulary.
+Therefore not simulating an individual who has yet to find helpful content.
 - Not clear why data is not present in API which is present via browser.
 May be result of anti-spam filters.
 In other cases, channel owners moderate comment content, stays in under review, but the comment count has already incremented in database.
 Complexity of managing a system with billions of videos, can't eventual consistency of aggregate stats.
 A [quora post to explain.](https://www.quora.com/Why-do-the-comments-number-on-Youtube-sometimes-not-match-the-actual-ones-shown)

 # Methods
+- Convenience sample.
+Searched Youtube with query "dementia OR alzheimer", sorted by view count.
+Clicked through to channel.
+If it published primarily educational content for dementia caregivers, documented the channel id.
+Otherwise, took individual videos only.
+If video content was 1. focused on reducing risk of dementia for young people or 2. was obviously created to sell nutrional supplemented, I did not include it in the list.
+- Used out of the box Spacy NER to redact names.
-- Use classic NLP techniques to identify patient testimonials in text. (length, narrative text cues, must be multiple langugages). *Attempting to identify comments which may be similar to a knowledgeable informant answering questions re: patient behavior in memory clinic.*
+- Use coreference techniques to identify patient testimonials in text. (length, narrative text cues, must be multiple langugages). *Attempting to identify comments which may be similar to a knowledgeable informant answering questions re: patient behavior in memory clinic.*
-- Use classic NLP techniques to remove useless excerpts (thank you to the poster) to economize precious AI credits.
-Golem gif?
+- Use classic NLP techniques to remove useless excerpts (thank you to the poster) to economize precious AI credits (probably not worth effort)
+- Manually code comments for possible dementia reference, highlighting excerpts as evidence.
+Oversample from delusion related videos to ensure there are examples of delusion related posts without delusion keywords.
 - Send as many results as possible to da-vinci model (justifiable given qualitative coding case)
 - Choice of presence / frequency penalty and temperature to enhance consistency.
-- Manually code responses, highlighting evidence (can I get annotators for this?)
-- Compute concordance, ability to cite evidence from text
+- Compute confusion matrix, similarity score in cited excerpts when available

 # Prompt Iteration
 I refuse to call this "engineering" :)